Orien Harris

-Orien J. Harris (born June 3, 1983) is a former American football defensive tackle.
-He recently played for the Virginia Destroyers of the United Football League.
-He was drafted by the Pittsburgh Steelers in the fourth round of the 2006 NFL Draft.
-He played college football at the University of Miami.
+Orien J. Harris (born June 3, 1983) is an American former professional football defensive tackle.
+He was selected by the Pittsburgh Steelers in the fourth round of the 2006 NFL draft.
+He played college football at the University of Miami, where he was a part of the 2001 National Championship team; considered by many to be the greatest college football team of all time.

-Harris was also a member of the Cleveland Browns, Buffalo Bills, New Orleans Saints, St. Louis Rams and Detroit Lions.
+Harris was also a member of the Cleveland Browns, Buffalo Bills, New Orleans Saints, Cincinnati Bengals, St. Louis Rams and Detroit Lions.
+He then played for the Virginia Destroyers of the United Football League (UFL) and won the UFL Championship Game in 2011.

-He is the younger brother of NFL offensive tackle Kwame Harris and is married to his college sweetheart, Alexandra Jackson.
-Alexandra is the daughter of former Atlanta mayor, Maynard Jackson.

-Early years
+Early life

 Harris was born to Donovan and Cordel Harris and is the third of four children.
-He was born in the Bronx, New York, and moved to Delaware in the 4th grade.
+He was born in Mount Vernon, New York, and moved to Delaware in the 4th grade.
 He was an outstanding student athlete at Newark High School in Delaware, where he won multiple state championships along with older brother Kwame.
 Harris was rated the nation's top defensive line prospect by The Football News and named a High School All-American by The Football News.
 As a senior, he was named Delaware's Gatorade Player of the Year, Lineman of the Year and Defensive Player of the Year after recorded 130 tackles (95 solos, 35 assists), 9.5 quarterback sacks and a whopping 70 tackles for losses as a senior.
 His career totals are: 496 tackles (331 solos, 165 assists), 33 quarterback sacks, 252 tackles for losses.
-He assisted his team to a 12-0 record as a senior and the 2000 Division I State Championship.
+He assisted his team to a 12–0 record as a senior and the 2000 Division I State Championship.